shivam-maharshi/mw-benchmark/README.md

 ## [Usage](https://github.com/shivam-maharshi/mw-benchmark/tree/master)

 Detailed usage for all tools is provided in the code.
-Using shell scripts are fairly straightforward.
+Using shell scripts is fairly straightforward.
 Given below are a few example usage for some important tasks:

 #### 1. Categorize URLs by HTTP Status Code: